UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * The bars have the correct heights for each filter in the dropdown
     * Hovering over a bar outlines it
     * Clicking a bar darkens it
-    * Clicking on an unselected bar filters the data to that gender
+    * Clicking on an unselected bar filters the data to that gender and deselects the other gender if it is selected
     * Clicking on a selected bar removes the filter on that gender
 * Scatter plot
     * The SVG chart must have an id of "scatter-plot"